-- a) Describe the program's current staffing, including faculty, administration, and classified staff. - The Foreign Language Program consists of two-fulltime faculty and several adjunct instructors.
-It consists of one Spanish tutor. - b) Explain and justify the program's staffing needs in the immediate (1-2 years) and long-term (2-4+ years).
-Provide cost estimates and explain how the position/s will help the program better meet its goals. - The Foreign Language Program needs an Elementary Japanese and Sign Language/Interpreter tutor.
-Approximately cost 10,000.00.
+a) Describe the program's current staffing, including faculty, administration, and classified staff.

+The Foreign Language Program consists of two-fulltime faculty and several adjunct instructors.
+It consists of one Spanish tutor.

+b) Explain and justify the program's staffing needs in the immediate (1-2 years) and long-term (2-4+ years).
+Provide cost estimates and explain how the position/s will help the program better meet its goals.